duy-a/corner-of-progress/content/posts/20210514_opening-code-editor-once-again.md

 ## Motivation

 I didn't do any serious software development related projects since a career change.
-Considering how fast the technology progresses and new exciting things getting announced every day, I suddenly had an urge to refresh my knowledge & polish my coding skills, and share & document progress.
+Considering how fast the technology progresses and new exciting things getting announced every day, I suddenly had an urge to refresh my knowledge & polish my coding skills.
+While doing all that share & document progress at the same time.
 And thus opening a code editor once again.

 ## Projects to work on